typijs/typijs/README.md

 # Angular Cms

-The cms based on Angular, NodeJs and MongoDB
+The single app CMS based on Angular, Express, NodeJs and MongoDB.

+**HOPE THERE IS SOMEONE WORK WITH ME TO CREATE THE FUN.
+FEEL FREE TO CONTACT ME (danghung1202@gmail.com)**

 ## Prerequisites
 Need to install